-On 25 February 2023, barring any last-minute postponement by the Independent National Electoral Commission (INEC), Nigerians will elect a new president.
+On 25 February, barring any last-minute postponement by the Independent National Electoral Commission (INEC), Nigerians will elect one of the 18 2023 presidential candidates as their new president.

 Recent attempts to amend the constitution to allow for independent candidacy (allowing politicians to run for office without being sponsored by a political party) did not pass, meaning they will be members of one of the 18 registered political parties.

 Who are the presidential candidates for the 2023 general elections?

 Below are the names and affiliated parties of presidential candidates.
 They have been approved by INEC, meaning they meet the qualifications for running for the office.

 Here is the final list of the 2023 presidential candidates: